rhjacobsen/CN_workshops/Workshops/2/README.md

 Inspect the ping packets captured.

 > ##### Challenge 2.3
 > Explore and briefly explain the structure of the ping packets captured using Wireshark.
+Expand one of the messages and examine its content.
 > ```
 >
 >